Skip to content

 Maya Simmons

 Maya Simmons is a senior from Atlanta, Georgia.
 She will be earning her B.F.A in Dance Performance & Choreography and B.A. in English this spring.
-She is proud to have performed in the Florence Dance Festival and performances here at Elon: Dancing in the Landscape 2020, Black History Dance Concert: Redemption for our Skin, Fall Dance Concert 2021, Black History Month Dance Concert, Bridging: The Spring Dance Concert 2021 and 2023, and Black in the Theatre.
-She is grateful to have had her work presented in Fall Dance Concert 2022 and now Dancing in the Landscape!
+She is proud to have performed with the Florence Dance Festival, American Dance Festival, Ash and Elm Dance Co., NC Dance Project, and in a multitude of performances here at Elon every semester.
+She is grateful to have had her choreographic work presented in Fall Dance Concert 2022 and Dancing in the Landscape 2023!
+She is so excited to perform in her final Black History Month!

 Kayla Spalding